overlookmotel/stream-gen/README.md

 #### GeneratorWriteStream( gen [, options], callback )

-Writable stream that receives content and compares them to result of a generator.
+Writable stream that receives content and compares it to result of a generator.
 It calls `callback` with result of the comparison.

 The generator must be of same type as for `GeneratorReadStream`.